Flag of Europe: Blazon

-In 1955, the Parliamentary Assembly of the Council of Europe unanimously chose the blazon for the European flag and emblem of '12 gold stars not touching, on an azure blue background.
-The stars represent perfection, completeness and the months of the year.
+The blazon given by the EU in 1996 describes the design as: "On an azure field a circle of twelve golden mullets, their points not touching."

 Symbolism

 The flag used is the Flag of Europe, which consists of a circle of twelve golden stars on a blue background.
 Originally designed in 1955 for the Council of Europe, the flag was adopted by the European Communities, the predecessors of the present European Union, in 1986.
 The Council of Europe gave the flag a symbolic description in the following terms, though the official symbolic description adopted by the EU omits the reference to the "Western world":

 Against the blue sky of the Western world, the stars symbolise the peoples of Europe in a form of a circle, a sign of union.
 Their number is invariably twelve, the figure twelve being the symbol of perfection and entirety.

 — Council of Europe.
 Paris, 7–9 December 1955.

 Other symbolic interpretations have been offered based on the account of its design by Paul M. Levy.
 The five-pointed star is used on many national flags and represents aspiration and education.
 Their golden colour is that of the sun, which is said to symbolise glory and enlightenment.

 Their arrangement in a circle represents the constellation of Corona Borealis and can be seen as a crown and the stability of government.
 The blue background resembles the sky and symbolises truth and the intellect.
 It is also the colour traditionally used to represent the Virgin Mary.
 In many paintings of the Virgin Mary as Stella Maris she is crowned with a circle of twelve stars.